Environmental impact EN 15804 +A2

 Photochemical oxidation is a form of air pollution that can occur in the lower air layers when organic substances (NMVOC: Non methane volatile organic compounds) and nitrogen oxides in the atmosphere react chemically with each other due to solar radiation.
 This is what we often call smog.

 The air’s content of oxidizing substances, or oxidants, is often used as a measure of photochemical smog.
-There are a number of oxidants, but it is common to relate the amounts according to the potential impact of ozone (O3 ).
-Potential for photochemical oxidation is expressed by kg C2 H4 -eqv in EPD.
+There are a number of oxidants, but it is common to relate the amounts according to the potential impact of ozone (O 3 ).
+Potential for photochemical oxidation is expressed by kg C 2 H 4 -eqv in EPD.

 Consumption of non-biological resources